 - Less responsive- Cadence sensors measure your pedaling speed less frequently.

 - Harder to control- There can be a lag before the motor turns on or off.
-The motor can also produce a surge of power when it kicks on.

 - More range- Torque sensors increase range by 5-10 miles per charge.

 - More responsive- Torque sensors respond almost instantly to changes in your pedaling.